Norwegian Air plans to cut fleet by more than half as part of rescue

 Wednesday’s creditors’ meeting was part of a simultaneous process in Norway’s courts, which is tied to the Irish examinership but subsidiary to it.

-Creditors heard that the airline hopes to raise around €400 million in new investment and will focus on what were historically its most profitable routes when it restarts operations.
+Creditors heard that the airline hopes to raise about €400 million in new investment and will focus on what were historically its most profitable routes when it restarts operations.

 Norwegian will also cut an unspecified number of jobs; it had 10,000 workers in 2019, before Covid-19 restrictions devastated aviation.